greenelab/deep-review/manuscript.md

 We would like to thank Aaron Sheldon, who contributed text but did not formally approve the manuscript.
 We would like to thank Anna Greene for a careful proofreading of the manuscript in advance of the first submission.
 We would like to thank Sebastian Raschka for clarifying edits to the abstract and introduction.
-We would like to thank Robert Gieseke, Ruibang Luo, Sourav Singh, and GitHub user snikumbh for correcting typos, formatting, and references.
+We would like to thank Robert Gieseke, Ruibang Luo, Stephen Ra, Sourav Singh, and GitHub user snikumbh for correcting typos, formatting, and references.

 ### Funding statement